BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/files-api.md

 - `_incoming`: address to query to obtain the @ref:[list of incoming links](resources-api.md#list-incoming-links)
 - `_outgoing`: address to query to obtain the @ref:[list of outgoing links](resources-api.md#list-outgoing-links)

+## Custom file metadata

+When creating file resources, users can optionally provide custom metadata to be indexed and therefore searchable.

+This takes the form of a `metadata` field containing a JSON Object with one or more of the following fields:

+- `name`: a string which is a descriptive name for the file.
+It will be indexed in the full-text search.
+- `description`: a string that describes the file.
+It will be indexed in the full-text search.
+- `keywords`: a JSON object with `Label` keys and `string` values.
+These keywords will be indexed and can be used to search for the file.

 ## Indexing